taiidani/consul-example/README.md

 This will generate a `consul-demo` binary in your directory.
 It supports one of two modes, "server" and "client", which is a required argument.
 You can also specify a `-version` flag if you want to lock it down to using only the "v1" or "v2" protocol.

-### Set Up Your DNS

-Add "127.0.0.1" to your system's DNS resolvers.
-This is to ensure that services on your machine reach out to Consul for discovery attempts.

 ### Start the Applications

 Next, you're going to need **three** terminal sessions open.
 These will be referred to as the "consul", "server", and "client" sessions.